marcostolosa/Awesome-RedTeam-Cheatsheet/evasion/BYOI.md

-.NET assemblies can be executed by any .NET langage
+- .NET assemblies can be executed by any .NET langage
+- The function `Assembly.Load()` will reflectively load .NET Assemblies

 >⚠️  **.NET Format Assemblies ≠ C Format Assemblies**

 ### 2 - BYOI Concept

-this technique which was discovered byt3bl33d3r consists in using third party parts of the languages present in .NET for embedding a interpreter into a default .NET langage
+this technique which was discovered [byt3bl33d3r](https://github.com/byt3bl33d3r) consists in using third party parts of the languages present in .NET for embedding a interpreter into a default .NET langage